sbaeumlisberger/VirtualizingWrapPanel/README.md

 ### Contribution
 Feel free to open an issue if you have a problem or suggestion.
 Pull requests are also accepted, but please make sure you open an issue first so that it can be discussed.
-To to support the future development you can [sponsor](https://github.com/sponsors/sbaeumlisberger) the project or make a donation via [PayPal](https://www.paypal.com/paypalme/sbaeumlisberger).
+To to support the future development of the project you can become a [sponsor](https://github.com/sponsors/sbaeumlisberger) or make a donation via [PayPal](https://www.paypal.com/paypalme/sbaeumlisberger).